mecid/mecid.github.io/_posts/2025-07-16-glassifying-custom-swiftui-views.md

     }
 }
 ```
 Applying the glassEffect view modifier to custom views in SwiftUI is a powerful and simple way to embrace the Liquid Glass design language.
 With just one line of code, you can give your UI a modern, dynamic look that responds to its surroundings.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!